Conference Menu

 Highly impactful environmental chemistry and engineering research questions can be first identified and motivated by community members who are hoping to find solutions to environmental challenges that would improve their quality of life.
 For this symposium, we invite submissions which are motivated by community-level concerns and emphasize the unique challenges and solutions which can be implemented when working within communities.
 These include: i) field studies, ii) integration of community members into lab work, iii) communication of scientific results to local stakeholders, or iv) collaboration with local partners.

-Machine learning for environmental chemistry (AN/EN)
+Machine learning for environmental chemistry (EN)

 Organizers